|

 support his initiative to protect crime victims from commercial

 exploitation. - The Hon.
 Dan McTeague MP (Pickering- Scarborough East).
+"This Bill goes a long way to taking

 the profit out of revictimizing crime victims in Ontario.
 It also